What does the term 'liability' refer to in a legal context?

 Study for the Direct Care Worker Test.
 Review important topics with flashcards and multiple-choice questions, each with explanations.
 Prepare effectively for your exam!

-The other options do not accurately define liability.
-The ability to travel does not relate to legal responsibilities, the right to own property pertains to ownership rights rather than accountability for actions, and a method of risk assessment is a process for identifying potential risks, but it does not define liability itself.
+The other options do not pertain to legal accountability: the ability to travel is unrelated to legal responsibility, the right to own property focuses on ownership rather than liabilities, and a method of risk assessment pertains more to evaluating potential risks than acknowledging responsibility for existing harm.

 Subscribe